galenlim/hackthebox-htb-writeups/traceback.md

 From its [homepage](https://luvit.io/), we learn that it is like Node.js but written in lua.

-What's most important here is that:
+What's interesting here is that:

 >"This (luvit) can be used to run lua scripts as standalone servers, clients, or other tools."